AlliKhalifa/AlliKhalifa-41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What do I 'now know' that I did not before?

-I learnt about different types of distributions where I knew about the normal distribution in its basic definitions and rules, but I was newly introduced to other types of distributions, and most important ho to apply such distributions in several systems (i.e. Socio-technical Systems), I was introduced to the power laws (its parameters and models) as well  as I linear variables where the new part for me to learn in the this section was the (Multiple variables) concept in the ‘Linear Models’ using linear modelling techniques in a non-linear world that we live in; (fitting these techniques into non-linear functions).
+I learnt about different types of distributions where I knew about the normal distribution in its basic definitions and rules, but I was newly introduced to other types of distributions, and most important ho to apply such distributions in several systems **(i.e. Socio-technical Systems)**, I was introduced to the power laws (its parameters and models) as well as a linear variables where the new part for me to learn in the this section was the (Multiple variables) concept in the ‘Linear Models’ using linear modelling techniques in a non-linear world that we live in; (fitting these techniques into non-linear functions).